Iruyan-Zak/Sekigae/README.md

-# Sekigae -- service for moving to new sheets
+# Sekigae -- service for moving to new seats

 This service is developed in Python/Flask.